I’ve been flirting with getting in shape for well over a year now and it’s time to take some serious action to make this a true lifestyle habit.

-2. I believe that when I complete this goal I will be more fit and more likely to continue to exercise regularly.
+2. I believe that when I complete this goal I will be fitter and more likely to continue to exercise regularly.

 Suit up and show up!

-If I take the “big deal” out of exercise I am certain I’ll do it more.
+If I take the “big deal” out of an exercise I am certain I’ll do it more.

-By big deal I mean this common objections that run through my head:
+By big deal I mean these common objections that run through my head:

 - It’s too cold

 - I’ll get sweaty and then have to shower, which means another hour of my life will be gone

 - Charlie needs a nap and I obviously can’t leave her at home while I go run

 - The gym is far away (who am I kidding here?)

 - I need to (fill in the blank) first/instead